CreatekIO/flight_plan_cli/README.md

 Useful commands

 ```
-fp ls           List open issues (issues in swimlanes with display_duration switched on)
+flight ls           List open issues (issues in swimlanes with display_duration switched on)

-fp ls mine      List open issues assigned to you.
+flight ls mine      List open issues assigned to you.

-fp co issue_no  Checkout the branch for the given issue number.
+flight co issue_no  Checkout the branch for the given issue number.
 Pull from remote/origin if
                 it exists, otherwise create (from master) and set remote tracking branch